brianglass/anastasis/files/sun5mc.md

 ****

-After Psalm 118 the YpakoÃ¯.
+After Psalm 118 the Ypakoï.

 The Myrrhbearers, astounded in mind by the vision of the Angel yet enlightened in soul by the divine Resurrection, announced the good tidings to the Apostles: Tell among the nations the Lord’s Resurrection, who works with us through wonders, and grants us his great mercy.